A Time For Crows

 Six, seven tops.

 Shit.
-“Come on, baby, you can go faster,” I said to my car.
 The car shuddered from the speed.
 The speedometer’s needle had already flattened against the right pin.
-“Come on.”

 I wiped my brow and turned the heat up full blast and angled the heaters at her.
 The blood-reek blew hard into my nostrils, and I clenched my teeth.
-I’m not Viking huge, but I am in good shape.
-Still, the smell of blood got me every time.
+I’m a big guy, not massive like a Viking legend, but in good shape, and back when I was in the Order, people used to make fun of me.
+Smell of blood got me every time.
 I swallowed a lump in my throat.
 No puking now.